camino-rs/camino/README.md

 `camino` is a very thin wrapper around the `std::path` modules. `Utf8Path` and `Utf8PathBuf` are drop-in replacements for `Path` and `PathBuf`.

 Most APIs are the same, but those at the boundary with `str` are different.
-Som examples:
+Some examples:
 * `Path::to_str() -> Option<&str>` has been renamed to `Utf8Path::as_str() -> &str`.
 * `Utf8Path` implements `Display`, and `Path::display()` has been removed.
 * Iterating over a `Path` returns `&str`, not `&OsStr`.